Selina-Finance/ms-lending-api/README.md

 - OAuth 2
 - Resilience4J Circuit Breaker
 - Zalando error handling
-- TODO Monitoring, alerting, logging, and tracing
+- Logback and Slf4j
+- Spring Cloud Sleuth

 ## Setup

 The project is built using Gradle and the main application is LendingServiceApplication.
-You can run the application either using docker or run the LendingServiceApplication class via your IDE.
+You can run the LendingServiceApplication class via your IDE.

-Build and run the project using docker from the root ms-lending-api:
+Docker:

 ```
-docker compose up --build
+TODO
 ```

 After the application has started you can check the health status: